jlaura/jlaura.github.com/ref.md

 Geospatial Cyberinfrastructure
 ------------------------------
+ * **Ahearn, S., Icke, I., Datta, R., DeMers, M., Plewe, B., and Skupin, A. (2013).
+Re- engineering the gis\&t body of knowledge.
+International Journal of Geographical Information Science, 27(11):2227–2245.**
  *  Anselin, L. (2012).
 From spacestate to cybergis: Twenty years of spatial data analysis software.
 International Regional Science Review, 35(2):131–157.
- *  Wang, S. and Armstrong, M. P. (2009).
-A theoretical approach to the use of cyberinfrastructure in geographical analysis.
-International Journal of Geographical Information Science, 23(2):169–193.
  *  Wang, S., Armstrong, M. P., Ni, J., and Liu, Y. (2005).
 Gisolve: A grid-based prob- lem solving environment for computationally intensive analysis.
 In Challenges of Large Applications in Distributed Environments.
 CLADE 2005.
 Proceedings.
+ *  Wang, S. and Armstrong, M. P. (2009).
+A theoretical approach to the use of cyberinfrastructure in geographical analysis.
+International Journal of Geographical Information Science, 23(2):169–193.
+ * **Wang, S. (2010).
+A cybergis framework for the synthesis of cyberinfrastructure, gis, and spatial analysis.
+Annals of the Association of American Geographers, 100(3):535–557.**
  *  Wang, S., Wilkins-Dieher, N., and Nyerges, T. (2012).
 Cybergis - toward synergistic advancement of cyberinfrastructure and giscience: A workshop summary.
 Journal of Spatial Information Science, (4):125–148.
  *  Yang, C., Raskin, R., Goodchild, M., and Gahegan, M. (2010).
 Geospatial Cyberinfras- tructure: Past, present and future.
 Computers, Environment and Urban Systems, 34(4):264–277.
+ * **Wang, S. (2013).
+Cybergis: blueprint for integrated and scalable geospatial software ecosys- tems.
+International Journal of Geographical Information Science, 27(11):2119–2121.**
+ * **Wang, S., Anselin, L., Bhaduri, B., Crosby, C., Goodchild, M., Liu, Y., and Nyerges, T. (2013).
+Cybergis software: a synthetic review and integration roadmap.
+International Journal of Geographical Information Science, 27(11):2122–2145.**

 GIS
 ---